Circulatory assist devices: Cardiopulmonary assist device and short-term left ventricular assist devices

 ●Left ventricular assist devices (eg, Impella) (image 2)

 The IABP is the most commonly used mechanical support device.
-It has a long clinical record of success, is simple, is inserted easily and rapidly, is the least expensive of all the devices, and does not require constant monitoring by technical support personnel.
+It has a long clinical record of success, is simple, is inserted easily and rapidly, is the least expensive of all the devices, and does not require continuous monitoring by technical support personnel.
 (See "Intraaortic balloon pump counterpulsation".)

 - Hill JG, Bruhn PS, Cohen SE, et al. Emergent applications of cardiopulmonary support: a multiinstitutional experience.
 Ann Thorac Surg 1992; 54:699.